newrelic/newrelic-node-apollo-server-plugin/README.md

 * apollo-server-fastify
 * apollo-server-lambda

-Note: Because fastify is not fully instrumented in the Node.js Agent, transactions will be prefixed with `WebTransaction\Nodejs`.

 Other plugins may work, depending on their underlying implementation, but have not been verified.

 ### Interaction with other Apollo Plugins